 - Look for bright red berries.
 The fruits do not continue to ripen after they are picked, so what you see is what you get.

-- Look for fresh green leaves and plump berries with no signs of green mold.
+- Look for fresh green leaves and plump berries without signs of green mould.

 - The berries at the top and bottom of a box should help you tell whether they are fresh.